InseeFrLab/cloud-scripts/kubespray/README.md

 Main configuration we changed were :
 * `kube_version: v1.19.2` (see https://github.com/kubernetes/kubernetes/releases)
 * `kube_oidc_auth: true` (and `kube_oidc_X` variables)
+* `kubectl_localhost: true` / `kubeconfig_localhost: true` : this will install and configure `kubectl` on the bootstrap node (see https://github.com/kubernetes-sigs/kubespray/blob/master/docs/getting-started.md#accessing-kubernetes-api)

 We used the default network : `calico`

 ## Let's gooooooo